jungmannlab/picasso/docs/render.rst

 Undo drift (2D)
 ^^^^^^^^^^^^^^^
-Undos previous drift correction (only 2D part).
+Undo previous drift correction (only 2D part).
 Can be pressed again to redo.

 Show drift
 ^^^^^^^^^^